 The BBSRC Advanced Training Partnership's (ATP) are vehicles for research-led training focused on responding to the needs of industry.
 Our goal is to increase the sustainability and efficiency of Pasture-Based Agriculture in the UK.
-Together with IBERS-Aberystwyth and Bangor Universtity, NIAB TAG is providing an accessible training base to allow relevant businesses to meet the very real challenges of:
+Together with IBERS-Aberystwyth and Bangor Universtity, NIAB is providing an accessible training base to allow relevant businesses to meet the very real challenges of:

 NIAB is committed to promoting the next generation of agricultural advisors and crop scientists, by providing opportunities for them to engage and network with researchers and industry professionals and access up-to-date applied agronomy information and research.

-A unique trials-based competition open to student teams, the NIAB TAG Agronomy Cup launched in 2012 promotes the training of a new generation of agricultural advisors and crop scientists, and increases our engagement with colleges and universities.
+A unique trials-based competition open to student teams, the NIAB Agronomy Cup launched in 2012 promotes the training of a new generation of agricultural advisors and crop scientists, and increases our engagement with colleges and universities.